-Automobile accidents can disrupt the lives of all involved parties — especially you, the claimant, or known as the non-at-fault claimant.
+Automobile accidents can disrupt the lives of all involved parties — especially you, the claimant, or known as the not-at-fault claimant.

 An example of clear liability claim or case is when a automobile driver is rear-ended.
-The driver of the vehicle suffers injuries it is important to ask a few questions:
+If the driver of the vehicle suffers injuries it is important to ask a few questions:

 - Was he or she transported from the scene of the accident?